FAQs

 Does my money go towards political campaigns?

-No, our organization only funds advocacy efforts associated with our legislative agenda.
-Candidates will not recieve support or campaign assistance from For Which It Stance.
-This does not include, however, candidate and incumbent involvement in our educational content or their involvement in speaking engagements for events such as the State Posterity Dinner.
+No, our organization only funds education and advocacy efforts tied to our legislative agenda.
+For Which It Stance does not provide support or campaign assistance to candidates.
+However, candidates and incumbents may participate in our educational content and engage in speaking engagements, such as the State Posterity Dinner.

 What is your data privacy policy?

-Protecting your data is incredibly improtant to us.
-Our app is powered by a third party call Disciple Media which also goes far to protect your data (login credentials, etc.).
+Protecting your data is incredibly important to us.
+Our app is powered by a third party called Disciple Media, who also goes far to protect your data (login credentials, etc.).
 You can review their data and privacy policy here.
 We also include additional questions as a part of our engagement through the platform.
 You can learn more about our policies regarding that data here.